More about: The 5 Best Gondola Rides in Venice

 - Church of Santa Maria Formosa

-This is the most complete package, combining a gondola ride and admission to the Basilica and the Doge's Palace so you don't miss any of the city's must-see sights.
-With this tour, you will cross the Grand Canal and its most charming tributaries on a gondola ride and enjoy skip-the-line access to St. Mark's Basilica and the Doge's Palace with a guided tour, as well as other magnificent palaces in the vicinity of St. Mark's Square.
+This is the most comprehensive package, combining a gondola ride with tickets to the Basilica and the Doge's Palace so you don't miss any of the city's must-see attractions.
+With this tour, you will cross the Grand Canal and its most charming tributaries on a gondola ride and enjoy skip-the-line access to St. Mark's Basilica and the Doge's Palace with a guided tour, as well as other magnificent palaces around St. Mark's Square.

-You will also have access to an audio guide with a digital map of the five districts of Venice and information on more than 200 points of interest so you can make your own walking tour of the city.
+You will also have access to an audio guide with a digital map of the five districts of Venice and information on more than 200 points of interest so you can explore the city on foot at your own pace.

 Doge's Palace

-The Doge's Palace, in St. Mark's Square, is one of the symbols of Venice and the former seat of the city's political power, evolving from a fortified castle in the 9th century to the residence of the doges and then to the prison of the Republic.
+The Doge's Palace, in St. Mark's Square, is one of the symbols of Venice and the former seat of political power in the city, evolving from a fortified castle in the 9th century and residence of the doges to a prison of the Republic.
 From its halls of power, up to 120 doges (dukes) controlled the destiny of Venice for almost a century.

 Both its exterior and interior are spectacular, with marvellous rooms filled with hundreds of masterpieces by Titian, Tintoretto and Bellini, among others.
-Across its famous 17th-century Baroque Bridge of Sighs, those condemned to death took the final steps of their lives as they gazed out of the windows for the last time at the Venetian Lagoon.
+Across its famous 17th-century Baroque Bridge of Sighs, those condemned to death embarked on the final stretch of their lives as they gazed out of its windows for the last time at the Venetian Lagoon.

 Basilica di San Marco

-This is the only tour where, in addition to a guided tour of St. Mark's Basilica, you can enjoy part of the tour comfortably seated in the middle of the Basilica.
+This is the only tour in which, in addition to a guided tour of St. Mark's Basilica, you can enjoy part of the tour comfortably seated in the middle of the Basilica.

 Grand Canal